infinity2o/AR4/README.md

 # AR4

 ## Why
-A public repo the AR 2&3 community can use to build AR4
+A public repo the AR 2&3 community can use to build AR4.

-Some additional requested features we can decide together to work on.
+## How
 If you have a requested feature feel free to create an github issue in this repo.

+## What
 Proposed by Kstan Simit 3/12 + 2021 + ~13.8B

 - Use non-contact limit switch to avoid robot arm fall and damage the limit switch